History of Olympique Lyonnais: Budding success

 Aulas' first choice replacement was former France national football team and Lyon midfielder Jean Tigana.
-Tigana had been a part of the celebrated Magic Diamond, along with Michel Platini, Luis Fernández and Alain Giresse.
+Tigana had been a part of the celebrated Magic Square, along with Michel Platini, Luis Fernández and Alain Giresse.
 Tigana's arrival saw the club sign world-class players which included three-time African Footballer of the Year Abédi Pelé, who ultimately disappointed, Manuel Amoros and Pascal Olmeta.
 All three players had been a part of the Marseille dynasty, which had included five-straight Ligue 1 titles from 1989 to 1993 and a UEFA Champions League victory.
 In the club's first season under Tigana, they finished eighth, just short of European qualification.
 The 1994–95 season saw the club become a legitimate title contender.
 Under the leadership of Ngotty and influential play of youngsters Florian Maurice and Franck Gava, Lyon finished in an impressive second place, ten points behind champions Nantes.
 The finish meant Lyon have qualified for their second UEFA Cup appearance.
 The new season also debut a new competition, the Coupe de la Ligue.
 In the inaugural edition of the competition, Lyon suffered elimination in the round of 16 losing to the eventual winners of the tournament, Paris Saint-Germain.
 Tigana departed the club after the successful season leaving for Monaco, however, not without leaving an indelible mark on the supporters of the club.
 His departure also saw others leave.
 Veteran defenders Ngotty left for Paris and Amoros returned to Marseille.
 Aulas did keep hold of his young striker tandem Maurice and Gava.

 For the 1995–96 season, Guy Stéphan took charge of the club.
 Stéphan struggled early on losing Gava for the entire season due to an injury.
 Due to this, the new manager was forced to rely on Maurice and inexperienced youngsters like Ludovic Giuly and Cédric Bardon.
 Maurice responded scoring 18 goals; however, the next closest player in that category was Giuly with four.
 The inexperience showed on the field as Lyon finished in 11th position in the league, lost in the second round of the UEFA Cup to English club Nottingham Forest (1–0 on aggregate), and were eliminated in the early stages of the Coupe de France.
 Despite the unimpressive finishes, Lyon still had a chance to qualify directly to the UEFA Cup, due to reaching the 1996 final of the Coupe de la Ligue.
 The faced Metz and lost on penalties 4–5.
 The new season saw the arrival of striker Alain Caveglia, as well as veteran midfielder Christophe Cocard.
 However, Stéphan again suffered bad luck losing his star striker Maurice for six months after the player ruptured his Achilles tendon following his return from the 1996 Summer Olympics.
 The lost weakened the team completely and Stéphan was fired following the club's defeat by Auxerre, in which Lyon conceded seven goals.
 He was promptly replaced by sporting director Bernard Lacombe.